mheydasch/graph_app/README.md

 If you are having underscores separating your IDs they need to be captured by the regular expression. **Every part** of the ID in your csv file needs to be captured.
-The above regular expression is the standard one, but can be changed by the user
+The above regular expression is the standard one, but can be changed by the user The image only needs to include the Site_ID and Timepoint.
+It is not an issue if your data is not a time series.
+Simply add a timepoint ID to your data.
+It does not matter if you have not more than one timepoint, but you still need to define it as timepoint 1 in your data.

 ### Functionality